 Choose the right tool for employee pulse surveys

 There are a variety of tools on the market that offer different types of heart rate measurements and employee surveys.
 So how to know which tool for digital pulse surveys is best?

 Choose a survey provider who understands what motivates people at work

 Proactive measures to increase employee engagement begin with an understanding of what motivates people, and what the driving forces behind engagement look like.
 The driving forces look different for different individuals and at different times in life.
 With the right tools for employee engagement surveys, you will understand the dynamics of your company's unique culture – so that HR, managers, and employees can work together to improve it.

 Choose a scientifically validated tool for employee engagement surveys

 The point of using software for employee engagement is to work in a scientific and data-driven way, instead of making decisions based on gut feeling.
 Choose a tool based on science, where the supplier can provide a solid, reliable, and validated foundation.

 Choose a flexible platform for digital pulse surveys that can be easily integrated with your existing HR tools

-Opt for a platform that offers seamless integration with the tools you already use.
+Opt for a platform that offers seamless integrations with the tools you already use.
 The employee pulse surveys should complement your existing processes and help you in your everyday life - and not involve more administration and hassle.
 The whole idea is that a platform for employee engagement should streamline and automate the collection of employee feedback.
 Smooth integrations are an important part of that puzzle.

 Read about how Rusta uses digital pulse surveys from Eletive to measure employee engagement and well-being in their organization.